Hunted (2015 TV series): International versions

-In the United States, the show is produced by Endemol Shine North America under the same title Hunted, which premiered on 22 January 2017 on CBS.
+In the United States, the show was produced by Endemol Shine North America under the same title Hunted, which premiered on 22 January 2017 on CBS.
+This version lasted only one season.

-In Spain, the show is produced by Movistar+ in collaboration with Shine Iberia under the title La huida ("The Escape"), which premiered on 8 April 2016 on #0.
+In Spain, the show was produced by Movistar+ in collaboration with Shine Iberia under the title La huida ("The Escape"), which premiered on 8 April 2016 on #0.
+This version lasted only one season.

-In Denmark, the show is produced by Metronome Productions A/S under the title Menneskejagt ("Manhunt"), which premiered on 24 August 2016 on DR3.
-In 2021 the show was revived by discovery+ and renamed to Jaget vildt ("Hunted wild), which premiered on 7 January 2021 on discovery+.
+In Denmark, the show is produced by Metronome Productions A/S, in 2016 under the title Menneskejagt ("Manhunt"), which premiered on 24 August 2016 on DR3.
+In 2021 the show was revived and renamed to Jaget vildt: Kendte på flugt ("Hunted wild: Celebrities on the run"), which premiered on 7 January 2021 on discovery+ and Kanal 5.

-In Russia, the show is produced by WeiT Media under the title Охота ("The Hunt"), which premiered on 17 September 2016 on free-to-air network NTV.
+In Russia, the show was produced by WeiT Media under the title Okhota (Russian: Охота; "The Hunt"), which premiered on 17 September 2016 on free-to-air network NTV.
+This version lasted only one season.

-In the Netherlands, the show is produced by Simpel Media commissioned by AVROTROS under the same title Hunted, which premiered on 17 October 2016 on NPO3.
-In early 2021 Hunted VIPS, in which Dutch celebrities are hunted premiered.
+In the Netherlands, the show is produced by SimpelZodiak and commissioned by AVROTROS under the same title Hunted, which premiered on 17 October 2016 on NPO 3.
+In early 2021 Hunted VIPS premiered, in which Dutch celebrities are hunted.
 In early 2022 Hunted: Into The Wild premiered, in which participants are hunted in the wilds of another European country.
+In April 2024 Hunted: Into The Wild VIPS premiered, in which Dutch celebrities are hunted in the wilds.

-In France, the show is produced by Endemol Shine Group and commissioned by RMC Découverte under the title Escape, 21 jours pour disparaître ("Escape, 21 days to disappear"),which is set to premiere in 2018.
-In 2021, the French version of Celebrity Hunted was an Amazon Original, first available.
+In France, the show was produced by Endemol Shine Group and commissioned by RMC Découverte under the title Escape, 21 jours pour disparaître ("Escape, 21 days to disappear"), which premiered in 2018 and ended in 2019.
+In 2021, the French version of Celebrity Hunted was first available as an Amazon Original.

 In Italy, Celebrity Hunted is the first non-fiction Italian product of Amazon Prime Video, which commissioned it to Endemol Shine Group.
 Production started in 2019, and the first season was released in 2020.
 A second season was released in 2021.

 The German version of Celebrity Hunted was also an Amazon Original, first available in 2021.
 At the end, viewers were invited to sign up for a series.

 An Australian version under the same title Hunted, was commissioned in 2021 for Network 10, began casting in July 2021 and premiered on 17 July 2022 after filming in early 2022, with former British chief hunter Ben Owens as Deputy Intelligence.

+The Norwegian version of Celebrity Hunted first aired in 2023 on TVNORGE and HBOmax.
+Since then three seasons have been made with the last one airing late 2025.